casbitton/Cloudflare-Dynamic-DNS/README.md

-# Cloudflare-Dynamic-DNS
+# Cloudflare Dynamic DNS

 Dynamic IP?
-No Problem!
+No Problem! *Keep your Domains in check!*

-Quickly update a single or All DNS records in a flash using the Cloudflare v4 API.
+Quickly update DNS records for one or many domains names to the current external public IP address.

-Perfect for that spare RaspberryPi, NGINX reverse proxy servers and more.
-Keep your Domains in check.
+Perfect for any HomeLab, SelfHosted web server, RaspberryPi, NGINX reverse proxy servers and whatever else you want to host.

 ### *Backup your Cloudflare DNS configuration before blindly using these tools!*